Klipper3d/klipper/docs/Firmware_Commands.md

   so that the next step is relative to the supplied 'clock' time.
 The host usually only sends this command at the start of a print.

+* stepper_get_position oid=%c : This command causes the firmware to
+  generate a "stepper_position" response message with the stepper's current position.
+The position is the total number of steps generated with dir=1 minus the total number of steps generated with dir=0.

 * end_stop_home oid=%c clock=%u rest_ticks=%u pin_value=%c : This
   command is used during stepper "homing" operations.
 To use this command a 'config_end_stop' command with the same 'oid' parameter